EN TR

 We tried something different.
 What if every panel was optimized for its exact position?
 South-facing panels are deep.
 North-facing panels are shallow.
 West-facing panels have aggressive angles.
 East-facing panels are gentler.

-The result: 38-45% reduction in cooling load while keeping daylight above 50%.
+The result, in our full-year simulations: 38-45% reduction in cooling load while keeping daylight above 50%.
 That's a combination fixed shading cannot achieve.
+The numbers on this page come from those simulation runs; none of these facades has been built.

 Generative facade optimization across building surface